aiplan4eu/unified-planning/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+> When contributing to this project, you must agree to the [Developer Certificate of Origin (DCO)](DCO.txt): all commits must be signed-off with your real name to signal the adherence to the DCO legal statement.

 ### Reporting Bugs